Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Duration**: [Concentration](conditions.md#concentration), up to 1 minute
 You anoint an edged weapon or piece of ammunition you touch with a drop of your corrupted life essence, poisoning it for the next minute.
 The first time each turn a creature is dealt piercing or Slashing damage with the weapon, it must succeed on a CON Save or be [Poisoned](conditions.md#poisoned) until the end of its next turn.
 When you cast this spell, you lose one hit point, then may choose to lose one unexpended hit die.
 If you do, the spell doesn’t require Concentration.
-At Higher Levels.
-When you cast this spell using a spell slot of Level 2 or higher, you may have it affect one additional weapon or piece of ammunition in range for each two slot levels above 1.
+**Using a Higher-Level Spell Slot.** When you cast this spell using a spell slot of Level 2 or higher, you may have it affect one additional weapon or piece of ammunition in range for each two slot levels above 1.
 - **Classes**: Druid, Ranger
 *(Source: CS)*